MagicMirrorOrg/MagicMirror/modules/README.md

 Possible configurable options:

 - `lockString` - String - When setting lock string, the module can not be shown without passing the correct lockstring.
 This way (multiple) modules can prevent a module from showing.
-See *visibility locking- below.
+See *visibility locking* below.
 - `force` - Boolean - When setting the force tag to `true`, the locking mechanism will be overwritten.
 Use this option with caution.
 It's considered best practice to let the usage of the force option be use- configurable.
 See *visibility locking* below.

 **Note 1:** If the show animation is canceled, for instance because the hide method is called before the show animation was finished, the callback will not be called.<br>